Windows Ransomware Protection

 From time to time you will receive email from from senders with pseudo-official titles (Help Desk, The Bank, Wealthy Benefactor…) that are transparently fraudulent.
 The very stupid ones are relatively easy to spot by their tortured grammar and general confusion.
 However there are more sophisticated attackers sending much more convincing messages intended to steal your financial information, account credentials, or infect your computer.
 An email itself cannot do this unless the recipient clicks a link to a malicious web site or opens a malicious attachment.

 Before clicking any links in emails, hover your pointer over the link to reveal the web address (URL).
 If anything looks suspicious about the link, do not click.
+Contact BIOTA if you want us to vet the legitimacy of any message, link, or attachment.

 When any web site asks for your username/password information, always check the web page address at the top of the browser window.
 Make sure the address belongs to the entity you intended to reach.
 Any site demanding a log in should be offering an encrypted connection; the URL will begin with “https://” — note the “s“.
+Your browser will warn you if there is anything inconsistent about the encryption certificate.

 Things to bear in mind: